Siem Reap has many international and English-language schools to choose from, with more popping up every year.

 Bambujaya is a new bilingual school that bills itself as “creative Waldorf-inspired learning.”
 The school is entirely bilingual, taught in English and Khmer for kindergarten students through Year 5.
 It values creativity and emphasizes child-led and project-based learning.
 Unlike many schools in Cambodia, there are no uniforms and there are lots of field trips and a focus on the natural environment.
 The English curriculum is taught by a certified Waldorf teacher in the international Waldorf-Steiner method.
 The cost is $4,980 per year, plus a one-time $500 enrollment fee and a yearly $600 fee.

-Treehouse International School Siem Reap teaches a British-style curriculum for students up to age 11 and offers daycare for children starting at 6 months.
+Tree House International School Siem Reap teaches a British-style curriculum for students up to age 11 and offers daycare for children starting at 6 months.
 It’s an expat favorite in Siem Reap, with a large garden for children to play in.
-Treehouse follows the British Early Years Foundation Stage (EYFS) up to age 6, then the British Education Curriculum Key Stage framework, which focuses on English, mathematics, science, and “foundation,” which consists of humanities, arts and music, physical education, and computing.
-They do not include prices on their site and we’ve contacted them for details several times but they have not been forthcoming.
-This may be because prices are not standardized and vary by family based on unknown factors.
-If you have any additional information, please drop us a line.
+Tree House follows the British Early Years Foundation Stage (EYFS) up to age 6, then the British Education Curriculum Key Stage framework, which focuses on English, mathematics, science, and and foundation courses, which include humanities, arts and music, physical education, and computing.
+Annual prices range $1700 to $3000 for Early Years, and $1,190 to $2,645 for Primary School, with prices for the latter lower for those attending Khmer National Curriculum for half the day.
+There is a one-time $100 enrollment fee and a $250 annual fee per student.
+There are also possible additions for lunch, the after-school program, and additional support services.

 St. George’s International School (SGIS) opened in 2014 and bills itself as a small, family-run school.
 They run a two-track curriculum, for both Khmer- and English-speakers, and are licensed by Cambodia’s Ministry of Education to provide both the Khmer National Curriculum as well as Canada’s Ontario curriculum.
 For the Canadian curriculum, the cost for nursery students is $1,500 per year, up to $4,500 for grade 9.
 Enrollment fees are a one-time payment of $200 to $600, and yearly administration fees $250 to $550 based on the student’s age.
 There are discounts for students from the same family.
 For students enrolled in the Khmer National curriculum the cost is significantly less, at $300 to $800 yearly.